ant-design/ant-design-pro-site/docs/faq.en-US.md

 ### How do I request a menu from the server?

-Just update `this.state.menuData` in [BasicLayout](https://github.com/ant-design/ant-design-pro/blob/master/src/layouts/BasicLayout.js), which is a json array.
+Just update `menuData` in [models/menu](https://github.com/ant-design/ant-design-pro/blob/master/src/models/menu.js#L111), which is a json array.
 Just the server returns a json of similar format.
 ```js
  [
     {